Shipping Guide

 What's the cheapest way to ship a single clothing item?

 USPS Ground Advantage with a poly mailer is almost always the cheapest option, typically costing $3-5 for items under a pound.
 A lightweight t-shirt in a poly mailer can ship for as little as $3.50 across the country.
+Buying that label at a discounted rate below retail keeps it near the bottom of that range even after the 2026 carrier increases.

 Should I use a box or a poly mailer for clothes?